Skip to content

 Config ElementStrategy

-Arrays (disabled_agents, disabled_tools, etc.)Union with dedup — entries from both files are combined
+Arrays (models, skills, patterns)Union-merge: entries from both files are combined

 Scalars (strings, numbers, booleans)Project wins